Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/exploring-5-meta-tags-to-help-beginners-with-seo.md

   - developer
   - seo
 ---

-In today's article, we will be learning about meta tags, what they are, why we need them, and how they work.
+Today's article will teach us about meta tags, what they are, why we need them, and how they work.

 Meta tags are tiny snippets of code that have two main goals:

-1. Telling search engines on how to display your web page
+1. Telling search engines how to display your web page
 2. Tell the browser how to show it to visitors

-Let's get right to it and check out these five important meta tags for SEO.
+Let's get right to it and check out these five essential meta tags for SEO.

 ## 1. Meta title